circleguard/circlecore/source/loading.rst

 A |ReplayContainer| can be iterated over or indexed to access its |Replay|\s.
-This will of course only work in its info loaded and loaded stages, with different amounts of information avaialble from the |Replay|\s for each stage.
+This will of course only work in its info loaded and loaded stages, with different amounts of information available from the |Replay|\s for each stage.

 .. code-block:: python